defold/doc/docs/en/manuals/light.md

 ### Spot light

 Spot lights emit light in a cone from the game object's world position.
+The direction is derived from the game object's world rotation applied to `(0, 0, -1)`.

+Spot light component is represented in the editor with a coloured lamp icon and guide lines that show the outer and inner cones.

 ![Spot light](images/light/spot_light.png)